scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 object.

 A major benefit of separating data and customization options in this way is that all the options can be gathered in one place.
-There's no longer any need to dig deep into the documentation of a particular plotting package for a particular option as all the options are easily accessible via a tab-completable IPython magic and are documented via
+There is no longer any need to dig deep into the documentation of a particular plotting package for a particular option as all the options are easily accessible via a tab-completable IPython magic and are documented via